Past Shows 2018:

 Past Shows 2017

 This is not your Grandparents' folk music.
 The Bridge City Sinners take folk songs in the direction of a punk rocker.
-A rowdy folksy mosaic of banjo, violin, guitar, upright bass, ukulele and saw.
+A rowdy folksy mosaic of banjo, violin, guitar, mandolin, upright bass, & ukulele.
 The Sinners started their journey as a rotating cast of friends in 2016 who just wanted to play music on the streets “busk” in Portland, Oregon.
 They have transitioned into a powerful force playing festivals in 2018 such as Vans Warped Tour, NW String Summit, the Fest, & Seattle Folklife Festival.

 Jay Crash - Crawlspace Booking